 Between 10% to 25% of epidermoid cysts have calcifications.
 Microcalcifications are a strong indicator of potential Ductal Carcinoma in situ (DCIS).

 So, if microcalcifications appear on a screening mammogram an excisional or core biopsy is necessary.
 However, the chances of finding something worrisome are very slight.

 Overall, an epidermoid cyst appears as a ‘well-defined’ lobulated cystic lesion.
 That is many lobules make up the cyst and it also has clear borders and high density.

 These cysts have a lining of thin, stratified layers of squamous epithelium.
 Furthermore, these cysts are full of keratin, which usually appears as a thick, flaky, (scaly) white material.

 Keratin deposits look like ‘flakes‘ on a breast X-ray

-The ‘scaling’ or ‘flaking‘ which comprises much of the solid mass of an epidermoid cyst are clearly evident in the next image below.
+The ‘scaling’ or ‘flaking’ that comprises much of the solid mass of an epidermoid cyst is clearly evident in the next image below.

-‘Epidermoid’ is the more all inclusive term, and they are very similar but not exactly the same.
+‘Epidermoid’ is the more all-inclusive term, and they are very similar but not exactly the same.
 On a clinical exam, it is virtually impossible to distinguish sebaceous cysts from epidermoid cysts.

-Breast sebaceous cysts are foul smelling
+Breast sebaceous cysts are foul-smelling

 Sebaceous cysts also have a very foul odor.
-Specifically, the ‘contents’ of a sebaceous cyst are different from epidermoid cysts.
+Specifically, however, the ‘contents’ of a sebaceous cyst are different from epidermoid cysts.